Bristol Master's Scholarship: terms and conditions

 How to apply

-If you have already applied to study a full-time master's programme (MA, MSc or MRes) at the University starting in Autumn 2022, you can complete the online application form to apply for the Bristol Master's Scholarship.
+If you have already applied to study a full-time master's programme (MA, MSc, LLM or MRes) at the University starting in autumn 2024, you can complete the online application form to apply for the Bristol Master's Scholarship.

-The online application form will be closed to all applicants once the deadline (midday 31 May 2022) has passed.
+The online application form will close to all applicants once the deadline (midday 31 May 2024) has passed.